kianzohoury/auralflow/README.md

 ## SpectrogramMaskModel
-`SpectrogramMaskModel` is the wrapper object for integrating PyTorch networks as deep mask estimation models in the spectrogram domain.
+`SpectrogramMaskModel` is the deep mask estimation model that separates audio in the spectrogram domain.

 ```python
 class SpectrogramMaskModel(SeparationModel):